en de

 Image credit: Zenith Brunch & Cocktails Barcelona

-Wondering where to go to enjoy a delicious brunch?
-Then reserve your spot now at Zenith Brunch & Cocktails – a very instagrammable food spot in Barcelona.
+Wondering where to go for a delicious brunch?
+Then reserve your spot now at Zenith Brunch & Cocktails — a very Instagrammable food spot in Barcelona.

-From the menu to the decor to the drinks, every component here has been well thought out and you can see and taste it.
-Look forward to classics such as banana bread, Egg Benedict, French toast, smoothie bowls and many other delicacies, with many vegan and gluten-free options also available.
+From the menu to the décor to the drinks, every component here has been thoughtfully designed, and you can see and taste it.
+Look forward to classics such as banana bread, Eggs Benedict, French toast, smoothie bowls, and many other delicacies, with many vegan and gluten-free options also available.

-Healthy shots are of course a must on such a well-thought-out menu and there are even cocktails for later in the day – what are you waiting for?
+Healthy shots are a staple on such a well-thought-out menu, and there are even cocktails for later in the day — what are you waiting for?

 Our selection of restaurants is based, among other things, on the editorial team’s individual preferences and on reviews on the internet.
 Please contact the respective provider directly for information on reservations and prices.
 The pictures come from the restaurants listed.
 All Information is provided without guarantee!